MikhailMS/MikhailMS/README.md

   - Rust
   - Music composition/recording/production
 - 👯 I’m looking to collaborate on:
-  - Rust projects
+  - Rust projects (obviously something not complex, as I'm only learning it atm)
 - 🤔 I’m looking for help with ...
-  - Rust projects (obviously something not complex, as I'm only learning it atm)
+  - N/A right now
 - 💬 Ask me about ...
   - BT
   - Python